wslyvh/AmsterdamBlockchainWeek/events/cercleducoin/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: 'Blockchain Week Afterparty @sof's bar'
+title: 'Blockchain Week Afterparty @Sofs bar'

 # Description for this event.
-description:
-  Blockchain Week Afterparty @sof's bar.
+description: Afterparty @Sofs bar by Cercle du Coin

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: 'Blockchain Week Afterparty @sof's bar'
+name: 'Blockchain Week Afterparty @sofs bar'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.